sp00ks-git/hat-windows/README.md

-# HAT - Hashcat Automation Tool
+# HAT - Hashcat Automation Tool - Windows Version (Limited Functionality)
 An automated Hashcat tool for common wordlists and rules to speed up the process of cracking hashes during engagements.
 HAT is simply a wrapper for Hashcat (with a few extra features) - https://hashcat.net, however I take no credit for that superb tool.